pytorch/serve/examples/LLM/llama2/README.md

 # LLama 2: Next generation of Meta's Language Model
 ![Llama 2](./llama.png)

-TorchServe supports serving llama 2 in a number of ways.
+TorchServe supports serving Llama 2 in a number of ways.
+The examples covered in this document range from someone new to TorchServe learning how to serve Llama 2 with an app to an advanced user of TorchServe wanting to do distributed inference with Llama 2 using PyTorch Tensor Parallel APIs.
 Depending on your usecase, you can refer to an example listed in this document.

 ## Llama 2 Chatbot